Souvikns/Notion-Board/README.md

 - [Screenshot](#screenshot)

 ## Introduction
 This action lets you sync your GitHub issue with your notion board.
-Currently it syncs issue state and labels.
+Currently it syncs issue title, body, state and labels.

 > More features on the way.